 Back in March 2004 music magazine Mojo included Withers' fourth album on a list of "67 Lost Albums You Must Own."
 Whether 'Justments is indeed the stuff of legend rem… read more

-William Harrison "Bill" Withers Jr. (July 4, 1938 – March 30, 2020) was an American singer-songwriter and musician.
-He had several hits over a relatively short career of fifteen years, including "Ain't No Sunshine" (1971), "Grandma's Hands" (1971), "Use Me" (1972), "Lean on Me" (1972), "Lovely Day" (1977), and "Just the Two of Us" (1981).
-Withers won three Grammy Awards and was nominated for six more.
-His life was the subject of the 2009 documentary film Still Bill.
-Withers was inducted into the Songwrit… read more
+William Harrison Withers Jr. (July 4, 1938 – March 30, 2020) was an American singer and songwriter known for a series of influential hits during a career spanning 18 years.
+His best-known songs include "Ain't No Sunshine" (1971), "Grandma's Hands" (1971), "Use Me" (1972), "Lean on Me" (1972), "Lovely Day" (1977), and "Just the Two of Us" (1980), the latter recorded in collaboration with Grover Washington Jr. Withers won three Grammy Awards from nine nominations.
+His life and career were the subject of the 2009 doc… read more